clausnz/php-helpers/doc/template/About.tmpl.md

 dump( 'any content' );
 ```

-If a function with the same name already exists in the list of your project's defined functions, both built-in (internal) and user-defined, it will simply not be registered in your environment.
+If a function with the same name already exists in the list of your project's defined functions ( built-in and user-defined ), it will simply not be registered in your environment.
 Nevertheless, it is still accessable it in a static way with the approbiate use-statement:

 ```php